niket-agrawal/misc/SetupVPS.md

    root@vmd200007:~# groups admin1     # to see groups for this user
    ```

-   Now, switch to the new user to configure SSH, optional but recommended step.
+**Now, switch to the new user to configure SSH**, optional but recommended step.
 You can either log out or login again using password set earlier, or use `su` command.
 Before this step, generate SSH keys on your local machine (if you haven't already).
 On windows, go to `C:\Users\niket\.ssh` directory, and use `ssh-keygen -t ed25519 -C "email@example.com"`.
 It should give you both public and private keys on your PC.
    To generate keys, you can also use another algorithm,
      ```bash
    ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa -C "your_email@example.com"